RaymondMik/langchain-llm-server/README.md

+A simple Flask server is available to explore the primary features of LangChain.
-A simple Flask server used as a course companion for the LangChain for LLM Application Development course offered by DeepLearningAI.
+This server was used as a companion resource for the 'LangChain for LLM Application Development' course offered by DeepLearningAI.

 To get started, in the root folder: